Bearing Capacity Calculator

 - What is bearing capacity of soil?

-- The bearing capacity of soil is its ability to support loads applied to it.
-The ultimate bearing capacity (qu) is the maximum pressure before shear failure; the allowable bearing capacity = qu / factor of safety.
+- The bearing capacity of soil is its ability to support the loads applied to it from a foundation without experiencing shear failure or excessive settlement.
+The ultimate bearing capacity (qu) is the maximum pressure the soil can sustain before sudden shear failure.
+The safe or allowable bearing capacity is calculated by dividing qu by a factor of safety, typically 2.5 to 3.0 for permanent structures.

 - What factor of safety should I use?